 Fortnightly – composition

 This is my homework period.
 Every two weeks on a Friday I will summarise the main points of what I have learned in the previous two weeks in a blog post here.
-In addition to this, on a less regular basis, I’ll be researching and writing about some of the books in my collection.
-These articles will appear in the new section of this site “The Life of Books”.
+In addition to this, on a less regular basis, I hope to start researching and writing about some of the antique books in my collection.
+These articles will appear in the new section of this site “The Life of Books” – stay tuned.

 Finally, I have set myself a monthly reading list.
 This is where I can turn my mind to literature and work my way through some of the great books.
 The list I have set at the moment is 11 books long, this gives me a little wiggle room as some of them are quite heavy going.
 (TBD means ‘to be determined’)